jajokl/grouper-ref-impl/README.md

 	  * `docker rmi $(docker image ls -aq)`

-### Known Issues and Discussion
+### Troubleshooting, Known Issues and Discussion
+1. If you are unable to access the Grouper UI via your web browser, make sure that you ran `./stop-cfg.sh` to stop the web configuration container.
-1. Cleanup work remains for some of the configuration files.
+2. Cleanup work remains for some of the configuration files.
 2. The configuration web container should be modified so that it can also assist with Shibboleth debugging of the server version of the reference implementation.
-3. The provided `docker-compose.yml` file mounts secrets on invocation from the secret's tree.
+2. The provided `docker-compose.yml` file mounts secrets on invocation from the secret's tree.
 A production Swarm-based Grouper environment will most likely create the secrets via a separate, more protected, process.
 The needed secret statements are commented out in the provided `docker-compose.yml` file.
-4. View of Web Configuration Page of Step 3
+2. View of Web Configuration Page of Step 3

 ![view of webconfig page](webcfg.png)